MitocGroup/www/views/blog/posts/2019/09/terraform-module-components-for-aws-landing-zone-solution.md

 ### Landing Zone Components Using YAML Instead of HCL

-Consider the following: Our goal for this terraform module is to empower users to do less by using native terraform capabilities, but we couldn’t do that primarily because HCL doesn’t allow usage of variables inside `.tfvars` files and doesn’t support iterations through providers.
+Consider the following: Our goal for this terraform module is to empower users to do less by using native terraform capabilities, but we couldn't do that primarily because HCL doesn't allow usage of variables inside `.tfvars` files and doesn't support iterations through providers.
 For these reasons (and a couple of more) we opted into using [terrahub cli](https://npmjs.com/package/terrahub) — terraform automation and orchestration tool.

 When executing `terraform init` and `terraform apply` on `landing_zone module`, the underlying code triggers `terrahub run` for entire list of `landing_zone_components`.
 Internally, landing zone components in YAML format are converted into HCL.
 This terrahub feature is called JIT (aka Just In Time) and, as the name suggests, YAML configs are converted into HCL in real-time during terraform workflow execution.